Kent27/docs-emobiq/document/function/Device/deviceAddTouchSensor/deviceAddTouchSensor.md

 ## Description

 Adds touch sensor feature for the user's mobile device.
+To be able to use this function properly, the mobile device must have a touch sensor and the user must set up the fingerprint authentication in their device setting beforehand.

 ## Input / Parameter